pketh/trip-computer/readme.md

 The last human feet left earth in 2235, the remaining few call the Babel space station home.
 Slackers in life and love are sent to scour the galaxy for Paradise.
-These records are from one of those ships.
+This is from one of those ships.

 `nodemon npm start`